Felling, Tyne and Wear: Felling mining disasters

 Felling Colliery, where two disasters in the space of eighteen months saw over a hundred men and boys killed.

 On 19 January 1811, the original High Main seam at Felling Colliery was closed, but by that time the colliery had grown enormously.
 The colliery was deepened to reach the Low Main seam.
 Two shafts were provided: John Pit and William Pit.
-The Low Main and began operation in October 1810.
+The Low Main began operation in October 1810.
 Disaster struck Felling Colliery on 25 May 1812 when, despite the colliery containing the most up-to-date safety measures, firedamp ignited and at around 11.30 am, "one of the most tremendous explosions in the history of coal mining took place".
 Two explosions rocked the colliery, the blast appearing in both pits.
 A cloud of coal dust and debris over a radius of a mile and a half was ejected from the colliery.
 One account recalled:

 Immense quantities of dust and coal rose high into the air in an inverted cone...In the village of Heworth, this cloud caused a darkness like that of early twilight and covered the roads so thickly that the footsteps of passengers were deeply imprinted in it.
 As soon as the explosion was heard, wives and children of the workmen ran to the pit.
 Wildness and terror were pictured in every countenance.
 The crowd soon collected to several hundreds, some crying out for a husband, others for a parent or a son, and all affected by a mixture of horror, anxiety and grief.

 Following the first blast at 11:30, rescue attempts started at 12:15.
 At 14:00 the second blast occurred and no further rescues occurred.
 Some 29 men were saved, but the remaining 92 men and boys were killed.
 Two days later the decision was made to seal the colliery to starve the fire of oxygen.
 Just one year later, on 24 December 1813, a further catastrophe occurred:

 About half-past one o'clock on the morning, an explosion took place in Felling colliery, by which nine men and thirteen boys were hurried into eternity, several others severely burnt, and all the underground horses but one destroyed.
 The accident occurred at the time of calling course, or when one set of men were relieving another.
 Several of the morning shift men were standing round the mouth of the pit, waiting to go down, when the blast occurred, and the part who had just descended met it soon after they had reached the bottom of the shaft; these were most miserably burnt and mangled.

 The 200th anniversary of the first disaster was commemorated in Felling on 25 May 2012 by a parade from St Mary's Church at Heworth to the place of the entrance to the colliery at Mulberry Street.